influxdata/docs-v2/CONTRIBUTING.md

    latest_version: v2.1
    ```

+7. Copy the InfluxDB `swagger.yml` specific to the new version into the
+   `/api-docs/v<version-number>/` directory.

-7. Commit the changes and push the new branch to Github.
+8. Commit the changes and push the new branch to Github.

 These changes lay the foundation for the new version.